-The more money you invest for a longer period of time, the higher your return.
+The longer your investment period, the higher your return.

 For as long as I can remember, I’ve wanted to understand how I can start investing in the stock market or shares.

-I started reading books on shares and share trading in high school but it just seemed so expensive to start investing.
+I started reading books on shares and share trading in high school but it seemed too expensive to start investing.

 So how can you start investing in shares?